-(Matthew 5:47) And if ye salute your brethren only, what do ye more than others? do not even the publicans so?
+(Matthew 5:47) "If you greet only your brothers, what more are you doing than others?
+Do not even the Gentiles do the same?

 Some people refuse to speak to, acknowledge, or extend any form of friendship to anyone they do not personally like or to anyone who may have offended them at one time.
 Rather than forgive, they treat them as enemies.
 This is the typical way of behaving that Jesus wanted His followers to avoid.
 Since we live in Jesus' kingdom, we should be different from those who live only in the kingdoms of this world.